Updated June 6, 2025

 Office of Strategic Alliances and Technology Transfer (OSATT) facilitates collaborations between industry and MIT through three offices:

-- Corporate Relations: Initiates, facilitates, and advances relationships between corporations and the Institute.
+- Corporate Relations: Initiates, facilitates, and advances relationships between corporations and the Institute through the Industrial Liaison Program and the MIT Startup Exchange.

 - Technology Licensing Office: Licenses MIT-produced technology to industry after PIs make required disclosures.